ched-dev/obs-tasks-overlay/README.md

 Additional configuration options are available as query parameters:

+> username=twitchUsername

+**Required**

+The Twitch users channel to join and watch for messages.
+By default, only the broadcaster can run the `!task` commands.

 > allowMods=true

-Allow Mods to run the `!task` commands on your behalf.
+Allow mods to run the `!task` commands on your behalf.
 Defaults `false`.

 > title=Title Text